Germany will back Greek aid but wary of hints at haircut

 Greece’s international lenders finally reached a deal on a package of measures to reduce Greek debt by 40 billion euros, cutting it to 124 percent of gross domestic product by 2020.

-The SPD is not against writing off Greek debt but Steinmeier said Schaeuble should not pretend it was still taboo.
+The SPD is not against writing off Greek debt but Steinmeier said Schaeuble should be honest about it.
+He was also worried that the International Monetary Fund appeared cautious in its support of the Greek debt deal.

-Schaeuble said euro zone ministers had unanimously rejected calls for a new Greek haircut but he told a news conference that Germany’s legal objections to such a write-down might no longer hold once Greece reached a sustainable primary surplus.

-This was not the reading of conservatives like Michael Meister, deputy leader of her Christian Democrats (CDU) in the Bundestag, or Gerda Hasselfelt from the CSU, their Bavarian sister party.
+Greece will get up to 43.7 billion euros in stages as it fulfills the conditions set by Europe and by the IMF - whose share will only be paid out once a Greek debt buy-back has been carried out.
+Steinmeier said this added uncertainty.

 “DANGEROUS PRECEDENT”